Beverly Hills Bordello

 Beverly Hills Bordello is a softcore series aired on the Showtime premium cable channel.
 It was an anthology series that centered on the fictional Winston Spa located in Beverly Hills.
 The spa was a bordello run by Madam Veronica Winston.

-The only recurring character was Veronica Winston who was played by Nicole Gian, Monique Parent and Gabriella Hall during the various seasons the show ran.
+The only recurring character was Veronica Winston, who was played interchangeably, though inexplicably, by three different actresses: Nicole Gian (season 1), Monique Parent (seasons 1–2) and Gabriella Hall (seasons 1–2).